JazimLatif/StackUp/README.md

 Given more time, there are some cool features I would have liked to add:

 - Refactor to not use hardcoded dimensions (currently not very responsive for tablets; hardcoded dimension values shouldn't be used in a production app)
+- Add medals to a user card, and maybe display more complete info on a new page (or bottomModal) when the user is clicked on
-- The ability to go through more pages of users (Paging 3 library or a bespoke solution perhaps)
+- The ability to go through more pages of results (Paging 3 library or a bespoke solution perhaps)
 - Page size change, allow for more than 20 users (currently hardcoded based on specification)
 - Pull down to refresh (not needed for this implementation, but in other scenarios would be useful)
 - API call for follow/unfollow (would require some refactoring)